 - 8. Maintain or create of acceptable traffic patterns and levels of service on the existing road network, especially in established residential areas. - C. Eligibility.
-A PD may be permitted in the MDR, N, VC, C, L Zoning Districts in accordance with the procedures for establishing a PD hereafter set forth in this Article. - D. Approval Required.
-Prior to the establishment of a PD, a PD District application shall be submitted, reviewed, and approved in accordance with Article 44 of this Zoning Law. - E. General Requirements.
+A PD may be permitted in the MDR, N, VC Zoning Districts in accordance with the procedures for establishing a PD hereafter set forth in this Article. - D. Approval Required.
+Prior to the establishment of a PD, a PD District application shall be submitted, reviewed, and approved in accordance with Article 46 of this Zoning Law. - E. General Requirements.
 Any development proposal to be considered as a PD allowing such density increases as outlined in this Article shall conform to the following requirements, which are regarded as minimum requirements, in addition to applicable requirements in other Sub-Sections of this Law: - Permitted Uses.
-All single-family, two-family and multi-family dwelling units and their accessory uses are permitted subject to site plan review and approval.
+All single-family, two-family and multi-family dwelling units and their accessory uses are permitted subject to Site Plan Review and Approval.
 Such dwelling units may be in the form of fee simple sales, condominiums or rental units. - 2.
 Lot Area.
 The minimum lot area required to qualify for a PD designation shall be 80,000 square feet. - 3.
 Access.
 A minimum of two (2) vehicular drives, approved and constructed in accordance with Article 30 shall be required. - 4.
 Buffer Yard Requirement.
-A PD development shall have a buffer yard area along the entire perimeter of the parcel that shall meet the following minimum requirements: - a) A Buffer Yard will be required and determined by the planning board during site plan review. - b) The buffer yard shall be designed to form a minimum ten (10) foot visual barrier through the use of man-made materials and/or natural plants.
-No man-made barrier shall exceed eight (8) feet in height. - c) No principal or accessory structure, parking area, or other accessory use shall be located within the minimum buffer yard. - d) The Planning Board may, during the site plan review process, require a greater buffer yard and/or building setback than the minimum provided in this Law. - 5.
+A PD development shall have a buffer yard area along the entire perimeter of the parcel that shall meet the following minimum requirements: - a) A Buffer Yard shall be at least equal to twice the minimum front, side and rear yard setback, as appropriate for the underlying District, except that in no instance shall the buffer yard be less than thirty (30) feet. - b) The buffer yard shall be designed to form a minimum ten (10) foot visual barrier through the use of man-made materials and/or natural plants.
+No man-made barrier shall exceed six (6) feet in height. - c) No principal or accessory structure, parking area, or other accessory use shall be located within the minimum buffer yard. - d) The Planning Board may, during the Site Plan Review process, require a greater buffer yard and/or building setback than the minimum provided in this Law. - 5.
 Water and Sewer Service.
 A PD shall be serviced by public water and public sanitary sewer systems. - 6.
-Recreation Requirements.
-All development proposals shall have a minimum of their total land area set aside and developed, as appropriate, for private and/or public recreational use in accordance with the following schedule: - a) Five percent (5%) of gross land area for the first twenty (20) dwelling units
+Density.
+The Planning Board shall determine in each case the appropriate dwelling unit density and location.
+The gross density shall be calculated using the total acreage of the proposed development.
+Such gross density shall, in no instance, exceed seventeen (17) dwelling units per acre.